GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/duplicating-multiple-blog-posts-at-once/en.md

 # Duplicating multiple blog posts at once

-We can extend the previous recipe, to duplicate multiple posts at once, with a single GraphQL request.
+We can extend the previous recipe, to duplicate multiple posts with a single GraphQL request.

 ## GraphQL query to duplicate multiple posts at once